DPDK/dpdk/doc/guides/prog_guide/writing_efficient_code.rst

 Setting the Target CPU Type
 ---------------------------

-The Intel® DPDK supports CPU microarchitecture-specific optimizations by means of CONFIG_RTE_MACHINE option in the Intel® DPDK configuration file.
+The DPDK supports CPU microarchitecture-specific optimizations by means of CONFIG_RTE_MACHINE option in the DPDK configuration file.
 The degree of optimization depends on the compiler's ability to optimize for a specitic microarchitecture, therefore it is preferable to use the latest compiler versions whenever possible.